IAIS Insurance Core Principles Supervisory Materials

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or firstname.lastname@example.org

-The Insurance Core Principles (ICPs) developed by the International Association of Insurance Supervisors (IAIS) provide a globally accepted framework for the regulation and supervision of the insurance sector.
-The ICPs are an internationally developed set of principles, standards and guidance applicable to supervisors/regulators of insurance companies and fundamental to effective insurance supervision.
-They seek to foster convergence towards a globally consistent supervisory framework.
-The IAIS was established in 1994 to promote cooperation among insurance supervisors around the globe and with supervisors in other financial sectors.
-The IAIS represents insurance regulators and supervisors of more than 200 jurisdictions in nearly 140 countries.
+The Insurance Core Principles (ICPs) developed by the International Association of Insurance Supervisors (IAIS) provide a globally accepted framework of principles, standards, and guidance for the regulation and supervision of the insurance sector.
+The IAIS was established in 1994 to promote cooperation among insurance supervisors around the globe and with supervisors in other financial sectors and includes as members insurance regulators and supervisors of more than 200 jurisdictions in nearly 140 countries.

 The IAIS ICPs set out the fundamentals of effective insurance supervision.
 They serve as a basic benchmark for insurance supervisors in all jurisdictions and can be used when establishing a supervisory regime or for identifying areas in existing regimes that need to be improved.
-They apply to the supervision of insurers and reinsurers, whether private or government-controlled insurers that compete with private enterprises, wherever their business is conducted, including through e-commerce.
+They are intended to be flexible enough to apply to the variety of insurance supervisory regimes, regardless of maturity, as well as to both insurance legal entities and insurance groups.
+They apply to the supervision of insurers whether private or government-controlled insurers that compete with private enterprises, wherever their business is conducted, including through e-commerce.

 The ICP material is presented in order that the hierarchy can be clearly understood.
-ICP statements, at the highest level in the hierarchy, prescribe the essential elements that must be present in a supervisory regime in order to promote a financially sound insurance sector.
-Standards set out key high level requirements that are fundamental to the implementation of ICPs.
+Principle statements, at the highest level in the hierarchy, describe the essential elements of a supervisory regime to promote a well-functioning insurance sector.
+Standards set out the key, high level requirements for successfully implementing the ICPs.
 Standards must be met to demonstrate full observance with core principles.
-Guidance material, the lowest level in the hierarchy, elaborates on the meaning of a standard and provides examples of possible ways to comply with or implement an ICP statement or standard.
+Guidance material, the lowest level in the hierarchy, elaborates on the meaning of a standard and provides examples of possible ways to comply with or implement a principle statement or standard.

-The ICPs were first issued in 1997 and have been revised several times, most recently in 2011 in the wake of the financial crisis.
-In October 2011, the IAIS adopted a new set of principles that take into account experience gained from FSAP assessments as well as recommendations issued by the Group of Twenty (G-20) Finance Ministers and Central Bank of Governors of the Financial Stability Board.
+The ICPs were first issued in 1997 and a revised set of 26 principles was adopted in 2011 drawing on lessons learned from the financial crisis and from experience gained from FSAP assessments, as well as recommendations issued by the Group of Twenty (G-20) Finance Ministers and Central Bank of Governors of the Financial Stability Board.
 When adopting the new set of ICPs, the IAIS recognized the need to not only set international standards, but also promote their implementation among its member jurisdictions.
-The Standards Observance Subcommittee was created to assess and review the implementation of the ICPs by IAIS members and to identify potential areas for improvement to ensure that the ICPs continue to represent a solid basis for insurance supervision globally.
+The IAIS Implementation and Assessment Committee is charged with assessing and reviewing the implementation of the ICPs by IAIS members and to identify potential areas for improvement to ensure that the ICPs continue to represent a solid basis for insurance supervision.